Razorboot/luau-2016-shadow-engine/README.md

 ### Root/Canvas Manifolds:
 * When creating shadows, each Shadow Canvas is passed into a function that generates arrays with relevant information for the Occluders and Light Sources that will be taken into account.
-* To create a root manifold for all Shadow Canvase, use:
+* To create a root manifold for all Shadow Canvases, use:
 ```lua
 local rootManifolds = Shadow.getRootManifolds()
 ```